What species do you source?

 How long will Daybreak Seaweed products last?

-Seaweed is very shelf stable.
-Our plain seaweed flakes have a shelf life of 18 months.
-Our seasonings and blends have shelf lives of 6-12 months.
+Seaweed is very shelf stable, due to the mineral salts acting as a preservative.
+Our Organic Seaweed Seasoning and Organic Seaweed Salt products have a shelf life of 36 months.
+Our seasonings and blends have shelf lives of 18-24 months.
 Each jar has a “best by” date on the bottom.
 If you have any questions, feel free to email us!